ddugovic/omgwords-agent/docs/SETUP_ROBUST.md

 ## Preliminaries

-The bot runs on an Amazon Web Services (AWS) [EC2 instance](https://aws.amazon.com/ec2).
-AWS is highly reliable, runs 24/7, and most importantly allows us to dynamically scale the resources as necessary.
-When I first joined the CTM server, it was quite literally less tha 1% of its current size.
-This bot started out on Twitch only, without a `!summon` command, and was in only one channel aside from [its own](https://www.twitch.tv/classictetrisbot): the [ClassicTetris channel](https://www.twitch.tv/classictetris).
-Today, it is in over 120.
-Scalability is important - as the Tetris community continues to grow (and as this project and the corresponding [website](https://monthlytetris.info) do so alongside it), we will need room to expand not only the software but the hardware infrastructure as well.

-The AWS instance is running under the Ubuntu 18.04 LTS server distribution, but for development, I'm confident that any \*nix operating system will do.
-However, if you have Windows, you may consider [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which allows you to run many Linux distributions, including Ubuntu 16.04 and 18.04, from your Windows machine.
+My cloud instance is running under the Ubuntu 20.10 server distribution.
+If you have Windows, you may consider [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which allows you to run many Linux distributions, including Ubuntu 16.04 and 18.04, from your Windows machine.
 WSL can be finnicky, but it works well enough for this.

 Once you have access to sudo priviliges in a bash command line with which you are relatively comfortable, you can proceed.
 For the following instructions, I use `apt` as a package manager, but you may replace that with whatever your operating system uses (`dnf`, `yum`, `pacman`, and `brew` are a few examples).